ryanozx/tp/docs/UserGuide.md

 > > Currently, HRmate's user interface is able to hold 35 to 160 characters on a single line, depending on the letters used.
 For any inputs longer than the character limit, HRmate will display ... for the remaining characters after the character limit.

 ### Find an employee record
+HRMate makes it easy to find an employee and there are multiple ways of doing so.
+You can use the [`list`](#listing-all-employees-list) command to list all employees, or use the [`find`](#finding-employees-by-name-find) command to find employees by name.
+You can also use the [`find-all-tag`](#finding-employees-by-all-specified-tags-find-all-tag) and [`find-some-tag`](#finding-employees-by-at-least-one-specified-tag-find-some-tag) commands to find employees by their associated tags.

 #### Listing all employees: `list`

+Use the `list` command to view all employees that are currently listed in the [employee list](#glossary).

 1. Type in the following [command](#glossary) in the [command box](#glossary): `list`.
 2. Press "enter" on your keyboard and you should see the information of all employees listed in the [employee list](#glossary).